arkui-x/docs/en/application-dev/tools/how-to-use-ace-tools.md

 ## Basic Project Development
 * Run the **ace create** command to create a simple project and enter the project name and related information as prompted.
     ```shell
-    ace create project
+    ohos@user Desktop % ace create demo
    ?
-Please enter the project name: HelloWorld
+Please enter the project name(demo): # Enter the project name.
+If no project name is entered, the folder name is used by default.
    ?
-Please enter the bundle name (com.example.helloworld):com.example.helloworld
+Please enter the bundleName (com.example.demo): # Enter the bundle name.
+If no bundle name is entered, com.example.projectName is used by default.
    ?
-Please enter the system (1: OpenHarmony, 2: HarmonyOS): 1
+Please enter the runtimeOS (1: OpenHarmony, 2: HarmonyOS): 1 # Enter the runtime OS.
    ?
-Please enter the project type (1: Application, 2: Library): 1
-   ?
-Please enter the template (1: Empty Ability, 2: Native C++): 1 // Create an empty Ability or native C++ project.
+The project already exists.
+Do you want to delete the directory (y / n): y
+   Delete directory successfully, creating new project.

+   Project created successfully!
+Target directory: ${current directory}/demo.

+   In order to run your application, type:

+     $ cd demo
+     $ ace run

+   Your application code is in demo/entry.
    ```
 * The structure of the created project is as follows:
     ```
     HelloWorld
     ├── .arkui-x
     |   ├── android                   // Android application project
     |   └── ios                       // iOS application project
     ├── AppScope
     ├── build-profile.json5
-    ├── entry               // Module
+    ├── entry                         // Application entry module
     ├── hvigor
+    ├── hvigorfile.ts
     ├── hvigorw
     ├── hvigorw.bat
     └── oh-package.json5
     ```
-* The project structure is the same as the structure of a cross-platform project built using DevEco Studio.
+* The project structure is the same as the structure of a cross-platform sample project imported via DevEco Studio.
 * Run the **ace build** command to build and pack the ArkTS source code.
 In this way, a cross-platform application is built.
 ## Native C++ Development
 With ACE Tools, you can use native C++ APIs in cross-platform development.
-* When creating a project, select **Native C++** for the template type.
+* When creating a project, select **plugin_napi** for the template type.

   **Note**: The iOS project structure remains unchanged.
 After the iOS project is configured, the **hello.cpp** file in the **source** directory is compiled to the application.